 School-based assessment tasks are developed by teachers and are required to meet the requirements of the syllabus for the course.
 These tasks are conducted by teachers in accordance with the school’s senior secondary assessment policy.
 The Authority provides advice to assist schools in developing and/or reviewing their policy.
-See Section 2.3.1 of the WACE Manual 2015-16 [Revised edition].
+See Section 2.3.1 of the WACE Manual.

 At the end of a unit or pair of units, aggregate marks are used to produce a rank list of the students.
 The teacher uses the grade descriptions for the course/stage to assign a grade (A, B, C, D or E) to each student.
-The Guide to Grades package provides the grade descriptions and annotated student work samples.
+Each course page provides the grade descriptions and annotated student work samples under the grading heading.

 The Authority also provides seminars/workshops to assist teachers.

 Year 12 students studying a Year 12 pair of ATAR course units and who sit the ATAR course examination will also receive a school mark out of 100 for each unit.
 For courses with a practical (oral/interview, performance, production or portfolio) examination in addition to a school mark out of 100, schools are required to provide a mark out of 100 for the written component and a mark out of 100 for the practical component.